-Summer was made for enjoying good weather in the company of family, friends and, of course, a furry companion.
-There aren’t exactly a lot of beaches in Portugal that have open access to dogs, but we have decided to go looking for the best destinations for you to enjoy a holiday on the beach with your dog, plus pet-friendly accommodation near each one.
+Summer was made for enjoying good weather in the company of family, friends and, of course, our four-legged friends.
+There aren’t a lot of beaches in Portugal that have open access to dogs, but we have decided to go looking for the best dog friendly beaches in Portugal, so that you can enjoy a holiday on the beach with your dog, as well as pet-friendly accommodation near each one.

-Before embarking on an adventure with your dog, though, you should be aware of these basic rules for having pets in Portugal:
+Before embarking on an adventure with your dog in Portugal, you should be aware of these basic rules for having pets in Portugal:

 - Your pet must be registered;